ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 $ pip install meson
 ```

+Testing with QEMU is enabled by default, but can be disabled using the
+`-DENABLE_QEMU_TESTING=OFF` CMake option if testing is not required or QEMU is
+not installed.

 Some recent targets are not supported by QEMU, for these the Arm FVP models are
 used instead.
 These models are available free-of-change but are not
 open-source, and come with their own licenses.